Harry-Junhua-Huang/Harry-Junhua-Huang.github.io/_pages/about.md

 [add a image for the company]

-### Researcher, Goergen Institute for Data Science, University of Rochester, Rochester, NY
+### Student Researcher, Goergen Institute for Data Science, University of Rochester, Rochester, NY
 *January 2024 – Auguest 2024*
 As a researcher at the Goergen Institute for Data Science, I focused on the challenging issues of generative fairness and bias in large language models (LLMs), particularly within the context of political ideology.
 My work involved developing methods to calculate and evaluate political ideologies to conduct blind testing on LLMs.
 I automated the data collection process using Python and APIs and participate to the maintainess of a comprehensive database containing over 140,000 entries of political ideology sentenses.